At the 9:56 mark of the CNBC video below, Larry Kudlow says:

 “Going back to the mid 1980s; Reagan signed a rather liberal immigration bill.
 We had a lot of immigrants come into this country.
 The 80s & 90s were really the high tide.
 Those were also extremely prosperous decades.”

-But if we look at some actual facts, rather than Kudlow’s blatant corporate propaganda, we see something quite different (click chart to enlarge):
+But if we look at some actual facts, rather than Kudlow’s blatant corporate propaganda, we see something quite different.
+See the chart on my legal immigration page.

 If we wanted to go back to a Reaganesque level of legal immigration, we would have to chop our current quotas nearly in half.
 Legal immigration averaged 578,739 per year during the Reagan administration, and since 2001 it has averaged 1,049,560.
 In other words, Kudlow’s “high tide” is right now, not back in the 80s.